trivago/cucable-plugin/README.md

 #### numberOfTestRuns

 Optional number of test runs.
+This can be used if specific scenarios should be run multiple times.
-If it is not set, its default value is __1__.
+If this options is not set, its default value is __1__.

 For each test run, the whole set of features and runners is generated like this:

 - MyFeature_scenario001_run001_IT.feature